SgtCoDFish/bedrock-bootstrap/01-writing-debugging-machine-code/README.md

 Now we've written the instructions into a file, we can use `riscv32-unknown-elf-objdump` to help us work out what they are, as long as we give the disassembler a few tips:

-- `-D` (not `-d` which looks similar) dissassembles "all" in the file, meaning every instruction
+- `-D` (not `-d`) disassembles "all" in the file, meaning every instruction
-- `-b binary` indicates we're dealing with a raw binary file (as oppossed to, say, an ELF)
+- `-b binary` indicates we're dealing with a raw binary file (versus say, an ELF)
-- `-m riscv:rv32` hints that we're dealing with RISC-V 32-bit instructions, since there's no context in a binary file which might allow objdump to work out the architecture
+- `-m riscv:rv32` hints that we're dealing with RISC-V 32-bit instructions, since there's no context in a raw binary file which might allow objdump to infer the architecture

 ```bash
 $ $RISCV_PREFIX/bin/riscv32-unknown-elf-objdump -D -b binary -m riscv:rv32 BUILD/bootloader1